Austria requests tax data from France in HSBC case

-VIENNA (Reuters) - Austria has asked France to hand over tax data on clients linked with Austria after HSBC Holdings Plc (HSBA.L) admitted failings in compliance at its Swiss private bank.
+VIENNA, Feb 11 (Reuters) - Austria has asked France to hand over tax data on clients linked with Austria after HSBC Holdings Plc admitted failings in compliance at its Swiss private bank.

 The finance ministry said a request for legal assistance had been sent to Paris on Wednesday.
 France has had access to leaked HSBC client data since around the end of 2008, according to the International Consortium of Investigative Journalists (ICIJ), which coordinated the release of details.